leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/getting-started-with-terraform-for-gc.md

 Commands:
 - init: Initialize the provider with plugin
     -  ensures that the Google provider plugin is downloaded and installed in a subdirectory of the current working directory, along with various other bookkeeping files
+    -- terraform init -migrate-state: used to migrate state file to cloud storage
 - plan: Preview the resources that will be created after terraform apply
     - detailing all the resources that will be created, modified, or destroyed upon executing terraform apply.
     - Compares the current configuration to the prior state and notes any differences.